Theoretical Foundations of Conformal Prediction

 We will require the same convergence condition on $\hat\pi_n$ as in the previous case study (in Section~\ref{sec:case_study_1_classification}): we will again assume that

 We now want to show that, under the above model assumption, the split conformal prediction set $\cC_n$ constructed with $s_n$ above is asymptotically a solution to the optimization problem~\eqref{eqn:case_study_2_classification}.
 To this end, we first need to formalize what we mean by an `asymptotic' solution---what does it mean to achieve conditional coverage in an asymptotic sense?
 There are multiple valid answers to this question; here we will choose a particular one.
-Recall that (exact) conditional coverage means that
+Recall that exact conditional coverage (at level $1-\alpha'$, rather than $1-\alpha$, as before) means that

 holds almost surely, with respect to $X\sim P_X$.
 We will take the convention that achieving conditional coverage in an approximate sense means that this inequality holds, at least approximately, for most $X$---i.e., with probability $\approx$ 1 with respect to $X\sim P_X$.